je-suis-tm/je-suis-tm/README.md

-# Apologies for lack of progress lately.
-I have been back and forth between :singapore: and :australia: for the past two months. :partying_face: to fully open border.
-I will settle down soon and work on more projects.
+# Just recover from COVID.
+Give me some time to regain my strength and work on some interesting projects.

 +++++++++++++++++++++++++++++++++++++++++++++++++++